Danack/RfcCodex/better_web_sapi.md

 Currently in PHP-FPM, there are scenarios where an extension fails to be loaded correctly, which results in the pool not coming up correctly.
 This spams the error log with megabytes of data per minute, but otherwise provides no other info about what is happening.

-## Don't tie to SPL.
+### Don't tie to SPL.

-t it looks like SPL, Date, Session etc. are coupled with the Standard - I'd love to loose those dependencies and have a naked interpreter able to interpret the language and provide a replacement for Standard build around vendor SDK like for eg. the SDK for ESP microchips.
+It looks like SPL, Date, Session etc. are coupled with the Standard - I'd love to loose those dependencies and have a naked interpreter able to interpret the language and provide a replacement for Standard build around vendor SDK like for eg. the SDK for ESP microchips.

 ### Other ini settings